JuanitaCathy/Culture-DNA/README.md

 ## ✨ The Magic Happens Here

 ### 🎭 **The Ritual**
-You begin by offering four sacred inputs to our neon altar:
+You begin by offering four sacred inputs to us:
 - Your **favorite actor** (the face that speaks to your cinematic soul)
 - Your **beloved musician** (the voice that soundtracks your existence)
 - Your **cherished cuisine** (the flavors that define comfort)